open-gamma-ray-astro/joint-crab/README.md

 ####  Datasets

 You may find the datasets used as inputs for the analysis scripts in the [folder data](./data).
 They are grouped in subfolders accounting for their origin.
-The are Crab observations from the Fermi-LAT gamma-ray space telescope, as well as from four ground-based gamma-ray telescopes (MAGIC, VERITAS, FACT, H.E.S.S.).
+They consist of Crab observations from the Fermi-LAT gamma-ray space telescope, as well as from four ground-based gamma-ray telescopes (MAGIC, VERITAS, FACT, H.E.S.S.).

 ####  Results